Political positions of Lisa Murkowski: Barack Obama administration

-Trump administration
+Donald Trump administration

 In March 2019, Murkowski and Susan Collins were the only Republican senators to sign a letter to the Trump administration advocating for the inclusion of funding for the Low-Income Home Energy Assistance Program (LIHEAP), which they credited with helping "to ensure that eligible recipients do not have to choose between paying their energy bills and affording other necessities like food and medicine", and the Weatherization Assistance Program (WAP) in the fiscal year 2020 budget proposal.

 In March 2019, Murkowski and Joe Manchin wrote an op-ed for the Washington Post in which they wrote that climate change debate in Congress was depicted as "an issue with just two sides — those who support drastic, unattainable measures to reduce greenhouse-gas emissions, and those who want to do nothing" and affirmed their support "to adopting reasonable policies that maintain that edge, build on and accelerate current efforts, and ensure a robust innovation ecosystem."

 On July 19, 2019, Murkowski delivered a speech to Commonwealth North in Anchorage where she noted that it had been twelve years since Congress passed a full-scale update to federal laws covering energy development, security, reliability and innovation, citing the laws as outdated due to advancements in technology since.

-In October 2019, Murkowski delivered a speech at the 11th North American Infrastructure Leadership Forum where she expressed frustration in regards to the Liquefied Natural Gas (LNG) Pipeline project being held up in Alaska during a regulatory process and cited the need for the U.S. to maintain its present position as an energy superpower.
+In October 2019, Murkowski delivered a speech at the 11th North American Infrastructure Leadership Forum where she expressed frustration in regard to the Liquefied Natural Gas (LNG) Pipeline project being held up in Alaska during a regulatory process and cited the need for the U.S. to maintain its present position as an energy superpower.

 In October 2019, Murkowski was one of six senators to sign a letter to the U.S. International Development Finance Corp. urging the rescinding of an international nuclear energy financing ban.
 Murkowski stated that prosperity from energy "requires long-term investments and relationships, which ultimately form the basis for any enhancement to our national security" and that civil nuclear projects were unattainable "without the diplomatic agreements and a substantial government-backed financing."